Privacy policy and data protection information in accordance with Articles 13 and 14 of the GDPR

 (a) Purposes of data processing

-We collect and process your personal data for the purpose of deciding whether to establish a contractual relationship for which you are applying (employment relationship, training relationship, internship or other contractual relationship).
+We collect and process your personal data for the purpose of deciding whether to establish a contractual relationship for which you are applying (employment relationship, apprenticeship, internship or other contractual relationship).

 (b) Legal basis

-The legal basis for processing is the General Data Protection Regulation (GDPR) in conjunction with Section 26 of the Federal Data Protection Act (BDSG).
-If the contractual relationship for which you are applying is not an employment relationship within the meaning of Section 26 (8) BDSG (i.e. in particular not an employment relationship or employment for vocational training), the legal basis for the processing of your personal data is Article 6 (1) (b) GDPR.
-Personal data may also be processed on the basis of other legal provisions, in particular those relating to labour law, vocational training law and social law, in their respective versions.
+The legal basis for processing is the General Data Protection Regulation (GDPR) in conjunction with Section 26 of the German Federal Data Protection Act (BDSG).
+If the contractual relationship for which you are applying is not an employment relationship within the meaning of Section 26 (8) BDSG (i.e. in particular not a dependent employment relationship or an employment for occupational training purposes), the legal basis for the processing of your personal data is Article 6 (1) point (b) GDPR.
+Personal data may also be processed on the basis of other legal provisions, in particular those relating to employment law, occupational training law and social law, in their respective versions.
 Insofar as the processing of personal data is necessary to fulfil a legal obligation to which the controller is subject, it is based on Art.
-6 (1) (c) GDPR.
+6 (1) point (c) GDPR.
 If you give us your consent to the processing of your personal data, the legal basis for data processing is Art.
-6 (1) (a) GDPR.
+6 (1) point (a) GDPR.

 Personal data processed for the purpose of deciding on the establishment of a contractual relationship will generally be deleted when the processing is no longer necessary for the decision on the establishment of a contractual relationship.
 The duration of storage therefore depends on the duration of the decision-making process.